Skip to content

 • Architecture — how the admin app fits into the three-tier deployment model

-• Concepts — the underlying product model the admin app exposes
+• Concepts: Threads — the underlying work-record model the admin app exposes